So, what do you consider Alan's best three studio albums with Yes, which three albums carry his best drum performances in your view?

 Comment

-Originally posted by Homemade Parachute View Post
+Originally posted by Mr. Holland

 Le bingo.
 I was thinking 90125 myself, but that might be more for the album itself, rather than focussing on Alan's playing/contributions (although I think I still like the songs Alan's contributed to writing on 90125 more).
 But an impeccably ordered list.